Zachary-Jackson/Social-Team-Builder/checklist.md

-## Todo List
+## Checklist List

-This is the todo list for the Social Team Builder project.
+This is the todo/checklist for the Social Team Builder project.
 Any check mark prefaced with a bullet point is an extra feature that can be added

 - [x] Create site wide static files and templates